litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 ### 3. View the experiment details

-You can select one of the chart and can examine the experiment details.
+You can select one of the chaos experiment and can examine the experiment details.
 The experiment page consists of all the important details like the description of the experiment, a tutorial video, the maintainer of the experiment etc.
 You can also find experiment yaml link, RBAC link and the ChaosEngine yaml link of the experiment.
-These yaml links are required for the creation of Custom Chaos Workflows.
+These yaml links are required for the creation of Custom Chaos Scenarios.

 <img src={require('../assets/concepts/chaoshub/chaoshub-exp-details.png').default} width="800" />